 The Company depends on external financing to fund its activities.
 The capital structure of the Company currently consists of common shares and stock options.
 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may attempt to issue new shares, acquire or dispose of assets or adjust the amount of cash on hand.
 See note 3 for a description of royalty interests sold in 2020 which provided \$500,000 in cash to be used in further exploration and evaluation.
-In the first quarter of 2021, the Company raised USD \$1,151,821 (C\$1,465,702) net of issuance costs by selling equity capital in the form of units.
+During the year ended December 31, 2021, the Company raised USD \$1,151,821 (C\$1,465,702) net of issuance costs by selling equity capital in the form of units.
 Each unit was priced at C\$0.50 and includes one common share and one warrant entitling the holder thereof to purchase one Common Share for a period of 24 months from the date of issuance at an exercise price of USD \$0.55.
 On July 12, 2021 options were exercised for \$34,136 (C\$42,500).
 On September 30, 2021 warrants were exercised in USD \$0.55 per share for \$79,090.
-On December 31, 2021 warrants were exercised in USD \$0.55 per share for 21,007.
-On December 31, 2021 options were exercised for \$45,674 (C\$58,375).
+On December 31, 2021 warrants were exercised in USD \$0.55 per share for \$45,674 (C\$58,375).
+The Company did not raise additional capital during the period ended March 31, 2022.
 In order to facilitate the management of its capital requirements, the Company prepares annual expenditure budgets, which are approved by the Board of Directors and updated as necessary depending on various factors, including capital deployment and general industry conditions.